mrienzom/gettingandcleaningdata/README.md

 11880 observations of 10 variables.
 The first 9 variables specify a subject, activity, and type of measurement; the final variable gives the average value of the measurement across all identical instances of the first 9 variables.
-Definitions for the ID variables and their values are given in the modified codebook, along with the rationale for this analysis.
+The script combines the processed data along with the ID variables from both the test and train files.
+Definitions for all the ID variables and their values are given in the modified codebook, along with the rationale for organizing the data in this way.

+The files included in this repository are:
+'README.md'
+'codebook.txt' - gives an description of the variables in the output dataframe 'run_analysis.R' - contains the code for the data analysis

+References:

+[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L.
+Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012